mw46d/BrickPi/Firmware_BrickPi/Firmware_2.0/README.md

 DEVELOPER NOTE:  When updating this, be sure to read the entire hex file off the memory of an Arduino.
 This include the bootloader and this will allow you to program via serial.

+mw46d: I moved all the library sources into the main sketch directory.
+That way, you don't have to add them as global libraries
+       any longer.
+Just compiling the sketch works.

 =====

 This project combines the brains of a Raspberry Pi with the brawn of a LEGO MINDSTORMS NXT.
 Read more about it here:  http://www.dexterindustries.com/BrickPi